 Our Mission

 Food loss (aka food waste) is experienced by most farms.
 It is estimated that over 30% is left in the field.
-This occurs for many reasons: no market, labor, excess, or need to move to the next planting.
-Farms for Food Equity will work with farms to harvest these products.
-Initially, this will be through gleaners, ultimately it will be through trained labor that can then be hired as skilled farm laborers.
+This occurs for many reasons: lack of market, labor, excess, or a need to move to the next planting.
+Farms for Food Equity works with farms to harvest these products.
+Initially, the harvest may be through work with gleaners, ultimately it will be through trained labor that can then be hired as skilled farm laborers.

 Penny Jordan, Founder